Sky Voyager: Ride

 After the fence goes down and the vehicles move forwards, the ride film starts to play.
 The vehicles starts to move around in a unique way for each scene of the film.
 Wind is blown onto the rider throughout the ride along with water being sprayed when the riders are near scenes that involve water.
 Riders are also able to smell scented smells through the ride.
 Various different onboard audios are played through the ride.
 Once the ride is finished, the vehicles return to their parked position and the fence in front comes back up.

 Exit

 After the ride finishes, riders are to exit to their left and into a room displaying all of the locations from Experience Australia that was featured on the ride and advertisements from ExperienceOz.

 Ride films

 Experience Australia

 Experience Australia is the original ride film that is played by Sky Voyager.
 Experience Australia was first released in August 2019 to the public when the ride opened.
 The experience takes guests on a flying experience over Australia.
 The film concludes with fireworks at the Sydney Harbour Bridge along with the Sky Voyager logo.
 The main onboard audio played is Where We Are by Mark Petrie.
-From 16 September 2020 to 17 January 2021, Experience Australia's operation time was be reduced due to the introduction of the limited time, Experience USA.
+From 16 September 2020 to 17 January 2021, Experience Australia's operation time was reduced due to the introduction of the limited time, Experience USA.
 Experience Australia operation schedule was from 3:30 pm to 5 pm.